If we're friends on Facebook you might recognize this tree.

 Trees are amazing.
 I'm so glad we got to spend so much time with our tree, but it's time to move on.
 Maybe the discipline of it worked.
 Some days it felt like Groundhog Day, where I was practicing getting it right, to become the person I wanted to be, or rather to love the person I am.

 We've spent well over a year with our tree, and while we'll see it again, we took a different path today and focused on the sunrise.
-It was a cold morning, just 25 degrees and the ground was frozen.
+It was a cold morning, just 25 degrees, the ground frozen.
 The shapes in the ground from horse tracks, shadows cast by the rising sun against the fields, the spots of blue sky through cloud cover, it was all beautiful, and flawed, and perfect, and we walked and listened to the wind.